Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Preliminaries

 Color codes are a type of topological code defined on a trivalent graph with three-colorable faces.
 Each vertex $v$ of the graph corresponds to a qubit.
 For each face $f$, $X$ and $Z$ stabilizer generators are defined as the tensor product of the Pauli $X$ and $Z$ operators acting on each qubit incident on the face, respectively:

-The code space is the simultaneous $+1$ eigenstate of all stabilizer operators.
-There are two main types of lattices that can be used to define 2D color codes: (4.8.8) lattice and (6.6.6) lattice.
+Here, $\delta f$ is the set of vertices that touch $f$.
+The code state is the simultaneous $+1$ eigenstate of all stabilizer operators.
+There are three types of lattices that can be used to define 2D color codes: (4.8.8) lattice, (6.6.6) lattice, and (4.6.12) lattice \cite{landahl}.
+Among these lattices, we focus on (4.8.8) lattice and (6.6.6) lattice in this work.
 The (4.8.8) lattice is a semi-regular lattice where each vertex is incident to a square and two octagonal faces, and the (6.6.6) lattice is a regular lattice where each vertex is incident to three hexagonal faces.
 The 2D color codes defined on the (4.8.8) lattice and the (6.6.6) lattice with boundaries, in which a single logical qubit is encoded, are shown in Figs.~\ref{fig:square_octagonal_lattice} and \ref{fig:hexagonal_lattice}, respectively.
 In these 2D color codes, we can implement all logical Clifford gates transversally \cite{PhysRevA.91.032330}.